rolandyuwy/tp/docs/UserGuide.md

 ## 5.3.
 Viewing commands

-The commands in this section can used to show different types of food items on the food list.
+The commands in this section are used when navigating food item information on the application.

 ### 5.3.1.
 Listing all food items